 - provide the university with reliable information about the accessibility of web sites and software applications based upon systematic testing

 - communicate to the campus about our work to improve the quality of our IT systems and through that improve the campus environment for the users of assistive technology.

-- Mike Williamson - testing prioritization and validation, teaching and training program coordination
+- Mike Williamson - overall management, testing prioritization and validation, teaching and training program coordination

 - Paula Vaughan - in-depth testing and reporting

 - Amelia Dickerson - accessibility consulting, testing and reporting